wesleykg/1kp_workflow/README.md

 2. Split each gene into its own file

 ### Prepare Local Blast Database
-1. Download wanted 1kp SOAPdenovoTrans assembly
+1. Download & decompress wanted 1kp SOAPdenovoTrans assembly
-2. Convert the assembly into a blast database
+2. Create a blast database using the 1kp assembly

 ### Search
-1. Use blastn to find the gene from annotated genome in the 1kp assembly
+1. Use `blastn` to find the gene from annotated genome in the 1kp assembly
 2. Create different versions of search that can be modified from the command line